Călin Popescu-Tăriceanu: Early political career

-Prime Minister
+Premiership (2004–2008)

-Following the victory of Traian Băsescu in the 2004 presidential election, Băsescu appointed Popescu-Tăriceanu as Prime Minister, in line with a pre-electoral agreement between the two parties of the Justice and Truth Alliance (DA).
+Following the victory of Traian Băsescu in the 2004 presidential election, Băsescu appointed Tăriceanu as prime minister, in line with a pre-electoral agreement between the two parties of the Justice and Truth Alliance (DA).
 The new government took office on 29 December; it was approved by Parliament by a vote of 265 for and 200 against.
 Consequently, he became the first National Liberal prime minister of Romania since 1937.

 The Tăriceanu government oversaw a number of major reforms, such as the introduction of a flat tax, the revaluation of the leu, the abolition of conscription and professionalization of the Romanian Armed Forces, and the accession of Romania to the European Union in 2007.
 His term also coincided with a considerable economic boom in Romania.
-However, economists criticized several of Tăriceanu's policies, such as the introduction of a "first registration tax" for motor vehicles, faulty management of over 2 billion euros acquired following the privatization of BCR, and, most prominently, an increase in the number of public servants and their salaries, which resulted in a major increase in public spending on the eve of the financial crisis.
+However, economists criticized several of Tăriceanu's policies, such as the introduction of a "first registration tax" for motor vehicles, faulty management of over 2 billion euros acquired following the privatization of BCR, and, most prominently, an increase in the number of public servants and their salaries, which resulted in a major increase in public spending before the 2008 financial crisis.

-On 7 July 2005, Popescu-Tăriceanu announced that he and his cabinet would resign in order to trigger early elections.
+On 7 July 2005, Tăriceanu announced that he and his cabinet would resign in order to trigger early elections.
 The announcement of the resignation was prompted by the Constitutional Court's decision to block a set of laws designed to reform the judicial system.
 President Traian Băsescu had been pushing for early elections since his victory in the 2004 elections.
-On 19 July, Popescu-Tăriceanu reversed the decision and announced he would not resign, citing the severe floods that hit the country (for example the Comăneşti floods).
+On 19 July, Tăriceanu reversed the decision and announced he would not resign, citing the severe floods that hit the country (for example the Comăneşti floods).
 Floods killed 66 people in Romania that year, leaving thousands homeless.

-At that point, relations began to publicly sour between Popescu-Tăriceanu and President Băsescu, who refused to meet with the Prime Minister in the days following the announced reversal.
+At that point, relations began to publicly sour between Tăriceanu and President Băsescu, who refused to meet with the Prime Minister in the days following the announced reversal.

-In the view of former President Emil Constantinescu, however, relations between Popescu-Tăriceanu and President Băsescu started to become strained following allegations of Băsescu's past membership in the Securitate (during Communist Romania).
+In the view of former president Emil Constantinescu, however, relations between Tăriceanu and Băsescu started to become strained following allegations of Băsescu's past membership in the Securitate (during Communist Romania).

-In September 2005, a newspaper alleged that on 9 April 2004, Tăriceanu bought 10 million shares of the Rompetrol company based on insider information, shares that were sold later that year after he became Prime Minister.
+In September 2005, a newspaper alleged that on 9 April 2004, Tăriceanu bought 10 million shares of the Rompetrol company based on insider information, shares that were sold later that year after he became prime minister.
 Several other publicly known persons were cited to testify about their involvement in questionable transactions with Rompetrol shares, including the company's CEO, Dinu Patriciu.